isabelroses/website/content/experimenting-with-nix.md

 Those who have read my previous posts have probably noticed that I have made a few references to it here and there but nothing too deep, that is until now.

 This article is going to detail some of the oddities and tips I have learned along the way.
 Just a fair warning, I am still learning and nix is ever-growing so some of these details may not be the same tomorrow or the next day.
-Also its a complete mess of hunderds of ideas that I have so prepare yourself.
+Also its a complete mess of hundreds of ideas that I have so prepare yourself.

 ## shell.nix the file I have everywhere